 In1984 I moved South to England as a Senior Registrar in Accident & Emergency working a 4 year training rotation between Taunton, Bath and Frenchay Hospitals.
 This period included valuable training attachments in Plastic Surgery, Thoracic Surgery, Burns, Cardiology, Neurosurgery, Psychiatry and Paediatrics at the Bristol Children's Hospital as well as further Orthopaedic training in Taunton and Bristol.

-I was the Senior Consultant in the Emergency Department at Gloucester Royal Hospital from July 1988 when I became a fully accredited Accident & Emergency Consultant until August 2018 when I elected to go part time (2-3 days weekly) in Hereford County Hospital.
+I was the Senior Consultant in the Emergency Department at Gloucester Royal Hospital from July 1988 when I became a fully accredited Accident & Emergency Consultant until August 2018 when I decided to increase my medicolegal work whilst still enjoying front-line ED work at Hereford County Hospital.

 During the 90s I held positions which included Honorary Secretary of the British Association for A&E Medicine; Chairman of the Hospital Audit Committee; Chairman of the Paramedic Steering Group of Gloucestershire and I was Southwest Regional Representative of BAAEM National Executive.
 I was also Co-founder of the Regional MTOS (Multiple Trauma Outcome Study) Group and Founding Fellow of the Faculty of A&E Medicine Joint Colleges.
 I was active in the merger of the Association and the Faculty in 1996 which created the (now Royal) College of Emergency Medicine.